Last updated: May 4, 2026

 - Who can get it: Owners who already had homestead, and in some cases the Special Assessment Level, before the damage.

-- How it helps: Louisiana law lets eligible owners keep homestead or keep the freeze while they rebuild if they file the right affidavit and return within the time allowed.
+- How it helps: Louisiana law may let eligible owners keep homestead or the freeze while they rebuild if they file the right papers and return within the time allowed.
 The basic rule is up to five years, with possible extensions in some cases.

 What Louisiana does not currently appear to offer statewide